-Pawas currently convenes the undergraduate module in ‘Documentary Theory & Practice’ and the postgraduate module in ‘Mediated Communications: Theory & Practice’.
+Pawas currently convenes the undergraduate module in ‘Documentary Theory & Practice’ and the postgraduate modules in ‘Mediated Communications: Theory & Practice’ and ‘Globalisation, Culture & Media’.

 Pawas welcomes inquiries from prospective PhD students wanting to undertake research examining: media and cultural memory; social movements and cultural politics; environmental politics and media; Indian media.
 He also welcomes inquiries for projects involving film practice and arts-based methodologies.